 Easter Eggstravaganza at the Adventure Farm

 We visited the farm during one of their many special events.
 Themed activities are available in addition to what they have every day.
-For Easter I have to say they did a good job of making the extras fun and entertaining for the children.
+For Easter, I have to say they did a good job of making the extras fun and entertaining for the children.

 We boarded the Easter Eggspress to locate bunny woods via a tractor ride.
 It was a relatively short albeit bumpy ride.
 They didn’t have any commentary or markers outside which I was a little disappointed about.
 But my son was happy dancing away to the music that was playing instead and was no way missing anything.

 Once we arrived at bunny woods the excitement really began as were told we were on a hunt for the Easter bunny.
 We would need to collect animal stamps to collect a prize.
 The woods were nicely themed with pictures.
-An added bonus were the entertaining characters we met along the way who were giving out clues and talking to all the children about what they’ve seen.
+An added bonus was the entertaining characters we met along the way who were giving out clues and talking to all the children about what they’ve seen.

 It didn’t take long to find the Easter bunny and we soon spotted him through the woods waiting by his house.
-It’s this point I always start to get things prepared from our bag safe dairy free chocolate to swap out for the chocolate gift I know is coming.
+It’s this point I always start to get things prepared from our bag safe dairy-free chocolate to swap out for the chocolate gift I know is coming.
 But I was pleasantly surprised when my son declared his own allergy that the Easter bunny produced a safe sweet based alternative for him.

-In addition to the highlight of this event they had an Easter treasure hunt collecting letters from around the farm.
+In addition to the highlight of this event, they had an Easter treasure hunt collecting letters from around the farm.
 All to make the magic word to unlock more sweets and also the opportunity to plant a bean in Bumbles Kitchen Garden to take home.

 What a busy day!.
 We spent 6 hours at the farm and could easily have spent more time exploring and playing.
 We enjoyed it so much we are planning to head back in the May school holidays for their Dino week.
 May 26th – June 3rd 2018).